-There?s bound to be fireworks when two high-profile Southeastern Conference teams ? one from the SEC East and one from the SEC West ? meet each year, but no explosion is perhaps as loud as the November 2013 game at Jordan-Hare Stadium in Alabama.
+There's bound to be fireworks when two high-profile Southeastern Conference teams -- one from the SEC East and one from the SEC West -- meet each year, but no explosion is perhaps as loud as the one that took place on November 16, 2013, at Jordan-Hare Stadium in Alabama.

 The Prayer at Jordan-Hare

 RELATED: The Best Quarterbacks in Auburn Tigers History, Ranked